ReggaeUlli/BA_data/README.md

     docker-compose up

+   Notice:
-   NOTICE:  you may need to run the docker commands as sudo
+    - you may need to run the docker commands as sudo
+    - after changing the nodered docker file you may need to run the following once before starting the containers again in order to rebuild them

+      docker-compose build